sirasmu/CommandLineFun/using_git.md

 	* Branch....
 Collaborator....

 - origin is the name of the remote
-- clear command???
-- show git history on the commandline???
+- show git history on the commandline
 	* git log
 - git status
 	* what's going on